New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the new study, the researchers aimed to examine the long-term effects of exposure to air pollution and noise during pregnancy, early childhood and adolescence on three common mental health problems: psychotic experiences (including hallucinations and delusions), depression and anxiety.
+In the new study, researchers aimed to examine the long-term effects of exposure to air pollution and noise during pregnancy, early childhood and adolescence on three common mental health problems: psychotic experiences (including hallucinations and delusions), depression and anxiety.

 To do this, the team used data from more than 9,000 participants in the Children of the 90s study (also known as the Avon Longitudinal Study of Parents and Children), which recruited more than 14,000 pregnant women in the Bristol area between 1991 and 1992 and has been following the women, their children and partners ever since.

 The researchers found that relatively small increases in fine particulate matter (PM2.5) during pregnancy and childhood were associated with more psychotic experiences and depressive symptoms in adolescence and early adulthood.
-These associations persisted after accounting for many associated risk factors, such as family psychiatric history, socioeconomic status, and other neighbourhood-level factors such as population density, deprivation, green space, and social fragmentation.
+These associations persisted after accounting for many associated risk factors, such as family psychiatric history, socioeconomic status, and other neighborhood-level factors such as population density, deprivation, green space, and social fragmentation.

 The team found that each 0.72 micrograms per cubic metre increase in PM2.5 concentration during pregnancy and childhood was associated with an 11 per cent increase in the odds of psychotic experiences and a 9 per cent increase in the odds of depression.
 In contrast, higher exposure to noise pollution during childhood and adolescence was associated with more anxiety symptoms.